0chain/zboxcli/README.md

 ## Commands Table

-Below is a comprehensive table listing all zbox commands along with their respective functionalities for reference.
+Below is a comprehensive list showing all zbox commands along with their respective functionalities for reference.
 We've included links for each command in case you need any further explanation of how it works.

 ### Creating and Managing Allocations